ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

     def write_amp(self, amplitude):
         """
-        A write function to change the device's amplitude normally this would talk to the real-world to change a setting on the device
+        A write function to change the device's amplitude.
+        Normally, this would talk to the real-world device to change a setting on the device.
         """
         self._amplitude = amplitude

     def read_rand_num(self):
         """
-        Read function to access a Random number generator.
+        Read function to access a random number generator.
         Acts as our scientific device picking up a lot of noise.
         """
         rand_data = np.random.ranf() * self._amplitude